Raising the Price: Not a Single Customer Lost

 I read your column about the necessity of raising prices if your product is undervalued and it motivated me and my business partner to grow the balls necessary to raise the display advertising rates on our community newspaper.

 We had been charging approximately five times too little for our ad space and we knew we needed to make the change.
+We have increased our prices by approximately two-thirds and have not lost one customer as a result.

 Among the many mistakes we made when we started our company two years ago was the flawed thinking that offering dirt-cheap pricing would bring customers in droves.

 Truth is we busted our butts for far too little and the only thing we succeeded in was making people wonder why our pricing was so much cheaper.
-Today we are still a few dollars a column inch lower than our competitors, but we feel the price is fair for our company and the customer alike.
+Today we are still a few dollars a column inch lower than our competitors, but we feel the price is fair for our company and the customers alike.

 Thanks again for the great advice.